-Introduction to the engineering profession, professional concepts, ethics, and responsibility; includes sites visits and case studies; laboratory activities introduce various computer design projects and graphic techniques.

-Prerequisites: PHYS 105/115 and MATH 201.
+101. INTRODUCTION TO ENGINEERING ntroduction to the engineering profession, professional concepts, ethics, and responsibility; includes sites visits and case studies; laborator activities introduce various computer design projects and graphic techniques.
+416. THERMAL AND STATISTICAL MECHANICS4 Prerequisites: PHYS 105/115 and MATH 201.
 An advanced treatment of thermal and statistical physics theories.
 Topics include: three laws of thermodynamics, probability, energy, and entropy, equilibria, Boltzmann statistics, free energy, solvation, diffusion.
-A significant portion of the course focuses on applications to biology and chemistry that include discussion of protein folding, molecular motion, molecular interactions (e.g., oxygen and hemoglobin), polymers and ions in solution.
+A significant portion of the course focuses on applications to biology and chemistry that include discussion of protein folding, molecular motion, molecular interaction (e.g., oxygen and hemoglobin), polymers and ions in solution.
 Fall term odd years.
-(Same as PHYS 416)

-Prerequisite: Consent of instructor.
+(Same as PHYS 416) 4,84 496.
+INDEPENDENT STUDY IN ENGINEERING Prerequisite: Consent of instructor.
 Guided independent study of a topic agreed upon by the student and any member of the department.
-Either a theoretical or an experimental subject may be selected.
+Eithe a theoretical or an experimental subject may be selected.
 Written reports or oral presentations may be required when appropriate.
-Credit may vary from one to six hours per term.
+Credit may remain the content of the content of the department.
+The content of th